A Theory of Saving under Risk Preference Dynamics: Abstract

 \section{Abstract}

 Empirical evidence shows that wealthy households have substantially higher saving rates and markedly lower marginal propensity to consume (MPC) than other groups.
-Existing theory can account for this pattern only under restrictive assumptions on returns, discounting, and preferences.
-This paper develops a general theory of optimal savings with preference shocks, allowing risk aversion to vary across states and over time.
-We show that incorporating such heterogeneity in risk attitudes fundamentally alters the asymptotic dynamics of consumption and saving.
-In particular, we provide an analytical characterization of the asymptotic MPCs and show that zero asymptotic MPCs, corresponding to a 100\% asymptotic saving rate, arise under markedly weaker conditions than in existing theory.
-Strikingly, such outcomes occur whenever there is a positive probability that agents become less risk averse in the future.
-As a result, the vanishing MPC emerges as a generic feature rather than a knife-edge result of the optimal savings model, offering a more theoretically robust and empirically consistent account of the saving behavior of wealthy households.
+Existing theory cannot account for this pattern without jointly imposing restrictive assumptions on returns, discounting, and preferences.
+In this paper, we develop a general theory of optimal savings with preference shocks and identify a novel mechanism through which stochastic risk preferences reshape the asymptotic consumption and saving behavior.
+Specifically, the mere possibility of becoming less risk averse next period raises the value of carrying wealth forward, since future selves may be more willing to convert wealth into consumption.
+Unlike the classical precautionary saving motive, which typically arises from resource risks and weakens as wealth increases, this force remains operative even at arbitrarily high wealth levels, generating a persistent incentive to defer consumption and driving the asymptotic MPC to zero (i.e., a 100\% asymptotic saving rate).
+As a result, vanishing MPCs emerge as a generic implication of risk preference dynamics, rather than an artifact of restrictive assumptions, offering a theoretically robust and empirically consistent account of the persistently high saving rates and low MPCs observed among wealthy households.